CryptoDDR/ArjunA/README.md

 Contributions are welcome!
 If you encounter any bugs, issues, or have ideas for enhancements, please submit a pull request or open an issue on GitHub.

 **License:** <br>
-This project is licensed under the NO License model, This may change in future.
+This project is licensed under the No License model.